ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 **Do check with the instrument scientists before you change this.** If a motor is always powered when it is not meant to be, it may overheat.

+### Galil is not correctly setting accelerations
+The motor record calculates acceleration in quite a different way than used to under SECI.
+Check that you have set acceleration correctly given that it is defined as **seconds to get between VBAS and VELO** (this means we normally want VBAS to be set to zero.

 ### Differences between SECI and IBEX